Seeds of Peace

 DSCN6381

-For previous posts on my pilgrimage to Santiago, go to TRAVEL POSTS at the top of my blog, and look under SPAIN.
+For previous posts on my pilgrimage to Santiago, go to HIKES or TRAVEL POSTS at the top of my blog, and look under SPAIN

 Observe times three …